 The Budget for this financial year (2017/18) can be viewed here.
 The Budget was approved by Council in January 2017.
-The budget for the next year (2018/19) will be drawn up in the Autumn and is due to be approved by the Full Council in January.
+The budget for the next year (2018/19) was approved by the Full Council in January and can be seen here.
 A list of grants made during the year is shown here.

 Payments over £500.